 I am currently working with Greg Schachner(UCLA) and Paul Reed (Archaeology Southwest) on a National Science Foundation (NSF) supported project in the eastern Cibola region of New Mexico.
 This project is focused on exploring the relationship between demographic change and social diversity in a context marked by long-distance immigration and population coalescence (ca. A.D.
 1050-1350).
 The project involves new field work/mapping at a number of large settlements in the region as well as reanalyses of existing collections housed at the ASU Center for Archaeology and Society and other repositories in New Mexico and Arizona.

 I am also collaborating with Barbara Mills (University of Arizona) and Jeff Clark (Archaeology Southwest) as well as many others on the NSF supported Southwest Social Networks Project.
 This project is focused on using methods and models from social network analyses to track changes in regional scales of interaction in the U.S. Southwest.
-We have recently begun the second phase of this project focused on the role of interaction networks in the emergence and influence of developments associated with Chaco Canyon, in New Mexico (supported by NSF).
+The second phase of this project (2014-present) focused on the role of interaction networks in the emergence and influence of developments associated with Chaco Canyon, in New Mexico (supported by NSF).
 Click here or the image to the right to see a special issue of Archaeology Southwest Magazine that I edited, focused on the Southwest Social Networks Project.